KgaogeloMangwa/alx-low_level_programming/0x02-functions_nested_loops/README.md

- a function that prints the n times table starting with 0
+a program that finds and prints the sum of the even-valued terms